 The Musée National d’Art Moderne is housed on the 4th and 5th floors.

-Entered from rue du Renard, the huge Bibliothèque Publique d’Information takes up part of the 1st and the entire 2nd and 3rd floors.
-The 6th floor has two galleries for temporary exhibitions (generally excellent) and a hyper-industrial restaurant, Georges, with sweeping views of Paris, which is accessed by a free lift/elevator (look for the red door to the left of the main entrance).
+Entered from rue du Renard, the huge Bibliothèque Publique d’Information (public library) takes up part of the 1st and the entire 2nd and 3rd floors.
+The 6th floor has two galleries for temporary exhibitions (generally excellent) and restaurant, Georges, with sweeping views of Paris.

 Rooftop admission is included in the museum and exhibition cost – or just buy a panorama ticket to go up.